six-two/mkdocs-placeholder-plugin/docs/configuration.md

 - `dynamic`: Use dynamic placeholders without inline editors.
 - `editable`: Use dynamic placeholders with inline editors.
 - `html`: Use InnerHTML replacement method. **Use this at your own risk**
 - `static`: Use the static replacement.
-Also not recommended.
+Not recommended.

 ### replace_delay_millis